Radiation Therapy in India

 This eliminates the patient’s transportation from the operation room to the radiation room.

 The doctor can simultaneously deliver electron IORT radiation treatment while performing surgery.

 Mobetron is used to deliver electron IORT radiation.

 But as it is costly, only a few hospitals such as cancer hospitals in Mumbai can use this approach.

 2. HDR-IORT: This technique was developed to combine the advantages of high dose rate brachytherapy and IORT for treating some complex cancers.

 However, it costs lower than the electron IORT.

-Many hospitals and centres have HDR system that can be transported to the operation room when HDR-IORT is needed.
+Many cancer hospitals in Banglore have HDR system that can be transported to the operation room when HDR-IORT is needed.

 However, it does require a shielded operation room to deliver HDR-IORT.